Introduction

 • Time investment - Setting up CI takes time, though it pays off quickly.

-The benefits usually outweigh the costs, but you should understand what you’re committing to.
+The benefits usually outweigh the costs, but understand what you’re committing to.

 Section 3: Continuous Delivery – Always Ready to Deploy

 Continuous Delivery (CD) extends CI by automatically preparing code for deployment.
-The code is always in a deployable state, but deployment itself is manual.
+The code is always deployable, but deployment is manual.

 What Continuous Delivery Means